BrushWild/AHK/ChangeAudioSources/README.md

 # README for CycleAudio.ahk
 This script cycles between defined audio sources via the tray menu (right click) or hotkeys.
-I've also tried to add some audio/visual feedback when you change outputs.
-I've included two icons and a quack sound to give context when you change your output.
+I've also added some audio/visual feedback when you change outputs by including two icons and a quack sound to give context when you change your output.

 * Alt+X: Cycles between audio output devices.
 * Alt+M: Turns on/off sounds when cycling.